Coronado National Forest - Recreational Activities

-Drivers must obey all traffic signs and operate their vehicles in accordance with posted regulations, and applicable Federal, State and local laws.
+Drivers must obey all traffic signs and operate their vehicles in accordance with posted regulations, and applicable Federal, State, and local laws.
 Just like everywhere else!
 Motorized travel is restricted on many roads to protect wildlife habitat and other resources.
-Information regarding travel limitations is available at Ranger District offices.
 Allow plenty of time for all motorized outings and please drive safely.

 Pets and Animals

-Pets must be restrained or on a leash at all times while in developed recreation areas.
+Pets must always be restrained or on a leash while in developed recreation areas.
 Pets (except guide dogs) are not allowed in swimming areas or sanitary facilities.
 Saddle or pack animals are allowed only where authorized by posted instructions.
 Before you take your dog camping or picnicking, please read our Dog FAQ.